alexbecker/blogdown/Readme.md

  * Continuation character

 ---

+~[inline] Inlining CSS and JS is not recommended if you will be rendering multiple Blogdown documents on a single page, e.g. multiple blog posts on a blog.
+Doing so will degrade network and browser performance slightly.

 ~[underline-parser-complexity] Supporting underlines for headers requires the parser to look-ahead arbitrarily far, resulting in quadratic time complexity.